japila-books/spark-sql-internals/docs/hive/HiveUtils.md

 # HiveUtils

-`HiveUtils` is an utility that is used to create a <<newClientForMetadata, HiveClientImpl>> that link:HiveExternalCatalog.adoc#client[HiveExternalCatalog] uses to interact with a Hive metastore.
+`HiveUtils` is an utility that is used to create a <<newClientForMetadata, HiveClientImpl>> that HiveExternalCatalog.md#client[HiveExternalCatalog] uses to interact with a Hive metastore.

 `HiveUtils` is a Scala object with `private[spark]` access modifier.
 Use the following utility to access the properties.